inform-us/requirements_specifications/informus/rules/Airway Plan.md

 If none of the following flowsheets are completed within the last seven days: DAS airway (with a reading of YES) or Airway Plan A, B or C then Airway Plan is (2) NOT COMPLETED.

-If a patient has a new airway inserted or *( ?removed )*, the Airway Plan will switch to (2) NOT COMPLETED until any of the following documentation is redone:

--  DAS airway plan reads 'YES'
- - DAS airway plan reads 'NO' but rows Airway plan A, Airway plan B and/or Airway plan C.
- - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled in.

 Numerator = sum of patients achieving (1) COMPLETED response

 Denominator = total number of current patients (occupied beds)

 Calculation: (numerator / denominator)*100 represented as percentage *(we want to express as a percentage as all targets is not?)*

+*(NOTE: For second version of metric)*
+If a patient has a new airway inserted or removed, the Airway Plan will switch to (2) NOT COMPLETED until any of the documentation specified for COMPLETED is redone.

 **[B] Floorplan labelling** *(This is assuming that the dashboard is only displaying airway plan completed and not looking at other parameters such as difficult or altered airway)*